-One of the most important considerations for the Franklin Half series is the strike quality.
+One of the most important considerations for the Franklin Half Dollar series is the strike quality.
 The coin features overall low relief and many broad, flat surfaces.
-The designation Full Bell Lines is awarded to sharply struck coins, which display full and uninterrupted horizontal lines on the lower portion of the Liberty Bell.
+The designation “Full Bell Lines” is awarded to sharply struck coins, which display full and uninterrupted horizontal lines on the lower portion of the Liberty Bell.

-- For the Franklin Half Dollar coin series:
+Franklin Half Dollar Notes:

 - The series has a duration of 16 years, with coins issued each year between 1948 and 1963.